MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 ## Versions later than 1.10.56.0

 If you have a version of the client that is later than 1.10.56.0, it is a preview build for testing and evaluation purposes.

-For what's new or changed in the current preview version since the last GA version of the client, see the **Details** section on the [download page](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+The current preview version is **1.17.16.0** and has the following changes since the current GA version of the client:

+**New features**:

+- For Office apps, automatic and recommended classification runs continuously in the background, instead of running when documents are saved.
+With this change in behavior, you can now apply automatic and recommended classification to documents that are stored in SharePoint Online.
+[More information](../deploy-use/configure-policy-classification.md#how-automatic-or-recommended-labels-are-applied)

+- A new advanced client setting so that Outlook doesn't apply the default label that is configured in the Azure Information Protection policy.
+Instead, Outlook can apply a different default label, or no label.
+[More information](client-admin-guide-customizations.md#set-a-different-default-label-for-outlook)

+- For Office apps, when you specify custom permissions, you can now browse and select users from an address book icon.
+This option brings parity to the user experience when you specify custom permissions by using File Explorer.

+**Fixes**:

+Fixes for stability and for specific scenarios that include:

+- Prevent Outlook hanging when Outlook reminders are used.

+- Bootstrap succeeds in Office 64-bit, so that you can protect documents and emails.

+- You can now configure a label for user defined permissions for Word, Excel, PowerPoint, and File Explorer and also use the advanced client setting to hide the custom permissions options.
+[More information]( )

+- Fall back to the Calibri font if visual markers in the Azure Information Protection policy are configured for a font name that is not installed on the client.

+- Prevent Office crashes after the Azure Information Protection client is upgraded.

+- For Office apps, improve performance and memory consumption.

+- When you configure a label for user defined permissions and HYOK (AD RMS) protection, the protection no longer incorrectly uses the Azure Rights Management service.

+Fixes for a better user experience, that include:

+- Support for sharp graphics and text for dynamic dot per inch (DDPI) monitors.
+Applies to File Explorer, right-click to classify and protect files, to the Azure Information Protection Viewer, and to the Click-to-Run version of Office 2016.

 ## Version 1.10.56.0